Uber given new licence to operate in London after appeal

 You'll therefore need specialist backpacker insurance – sometimes called gap-year or extended leave insurance.
 These policies can protect you for up to 18 months as standard in most cases, and can even be extended.

 Many people aren't aware that if they have an alcoholic drink on holiday, and lose something or have an accident, their insurance may not cover them – even if they only had the one drink.
 Insurers all have different interpretations – which we have seen in the T&Cs – ranging from 'drinking too much' to 'approx four pints' to 'alcoholic abuse'.

 In practice, what most say is that it's all about if the drink has affected your decision-making ability.
 As we all have different tolerances, for some this could mean that just one drink could invalidate a claim.

 It's also been reported that some insurers have gone as far as testing blood samples for your alcohol level (although we wonder how this works in practice) but as stressed, this does vary from policy to policy.

 Having a claim refused could hit hard, possibly excluding you from medical or possessions cover.
 As a general rule, use your common sense as it's about safety as well as insurance.
 For example, if you're skiing and have two or three glasses of wine at lunch before hitting the slopes again, you're increasing the chance of an accident – which you also may not be covered for.

-See our 8 things many of us do on holiday that could invalidate our insurance blog - it is an eye-opener.
+See our Eight things many of us do on holiday that could invalidate our insurance blog – it's an eye-opener.